 Meeting the complete costs of college requires a cooperative effort from several possible sources of funds: student and family, Manhattan College, state and federal government agencies, and third party sources of aid.
 Manhattan College attempts to meet a significant portion of need but is unable to meet full need due to financial limitations.

 We encourage you to wait until you receive an e-mail, confirming that your FAFSA is being processed by the federal government.
 It is strongly recommended that you review your Student Aid Report (SAR) on fafsa.gov to review whether any further action is needed from you.
 We will receive your FAFSA within 3-4 business days.
 Read studentaid.ed.gov for related information.

 What if my FAFSA is selected for verification?

 Students whose FAFSAs are selected for verification do not have a finalized EFC.
-They must comply with a verification review, providing our office with required documentation before need-based financial aid can be determined.
+Impacted students must comply with a verification review, providing our office with required documentation before need-based financial aid can be determined.
 Formal instructions are sent directly to such students by the Financial Aid Administration office, but you may also be able to see if you are selected by reading your Student Aid Report (SAR) on fafsa.gov.